An Introduction to Big Data and Data Analytics

 Member $195 | Nonmember $225 | Student $25

-What is big data and how can it help industrial hygienists?
-This webinar provides an essential introduction to big data and data analytics through a case study that highlights how EHS professionals and data scientists can work together to handle big data and perform data analytics at their organizations.
+What is big data and how can it help occupational and environmental health and safety (OEHS) professionals?
+This webinar provides an essential introduction to big data and data analytics through a case study that highlights how OEHS professionals and data scientists can work together to handle big data and perform data analytics at their organizations.

-This webinar will benefit IHs, EHS professionals, and others who:
+This webinar will benefit OEHS professionals and others who:

 - encounter or foresee increased responsibilities in managing big data and performing data analytics